-- Supporting Guidance

-- 1. An occupational health and human resources programme should aim to keep people well at work, support those with health issues at work and rehabilitate employees back into work following absence.

-- 2. Effective processes should be established to include:-

-- Management of short term absence

-- Management of long term absence, including home visits

-- Rules on notification of absence
+1. An occupational health and human resources programme should aim to keep people well at work, support those with health issues at work and rehabilitate employees back into work following absence.
+2. Effective processes should be established to include:- ACAS guidance Management of short term absence Management of long term absence, including home visits Rules on notification of absence Required evidence Self-certification of absence Medical reporting Sick pay Return-to-work interviews Involvement of occupational health Training and education for managers Employee health education Rehabilitation Early retirement on grounds of ill health OHAG GN 1.2 OHAG GN 1.4 3.
+An early intervention strategy should be in place to support employees who are absent due to illness or injury.

-- Required evidence

-- Self certification of absence

-- Medical reporting

-- Sick pay

-- Return-to-work interviews

-- Involvement of occupational health

-- Training and education for managers

-- Employee health education

-- Rehabilitation

-- Early retirement on grounds of ill health

-- 3. An early intervention strategy should be in place to support employees who are absent due to illness or injury.
 Procedures will be triggered when an employee reaches a certain level of absence, or has a certain type of absence, and will usually consist of defined stages.
 Such stages may be informal or formal action, or referral to an Occupational Health practitioner.

-- 4. All cases of absence should be managed on an individual basis and consideration should be given to the need to implement relevant restrictions or adjustments to the employee's tasks or hours of work for example.
+Early referrals to Occupational Health and other support services (as appropriate).
+Equality Act, Sex Discrimination Act, Industrial Injuries Equality Act 4.
+All cases of absence should be managed on an individual basis and consideration should be given to the need to implement relevant restrictions or adjustments to the employee's tasks or hours of work for example.
 This may need the involvement of an Occupational Health practitioner.
+Equality Act 5.
+Return-to-work interviews are critical and should be undertaken to facilitate 10 reliable employee attendance.
+All absence should be reviewed with the employee and documented to ascertain health and wellbeing, as well as establishing root cause and required actions, including consideration of support for the individual.